tabedzki/ndx-tank-metadata/README.md

 pipeline ([tank-lab-to-nwb](https://github.com/catalystneuro/tank-lab-to-nwb)) and is not necessary to be installed separately.
 Alternatively, it can be used from a python script as demonstrated below.

+## Modifying

+After making changes to `./src/spec/create_extension_spec.py`, make sure to run it.
+That creates the necessary `.yaml` files.

 ```python
 import os
 from pynwb import NWBFile, NWBHDF5IO